Pilonidal disease

 How is pilonidal disease diagnosed?

-Your doctor will ask you about your symptoms and examine you by looking at your affected skin.
+Your doctor will ask you about your symptoms and look at the affected area.

 ASK YOUR DOCTOR — Preparing for an appointment?
 Use the Question Builder for general tips on what to ask your GP or specialist.